Microsoft Endpoint Manager Devices: Complete MEM Tour

 By platform

-In the Platform category, you can choose between Windows, iOS/iPasOS, macOS and Android.
+In the Platform category, you can choose between Windows, iOS/iPadOS, macOS and Android.
 This selection filters the various items such as All Devices or Configuration Policies to only those that apply to the device group.

 I will describe the individual submenus of the platforms in the following points.